Yukihana/MiniTheatreCM/README.md

-# Originally intended for Minitheatre, but the project was halted due to aggressive changes to modern media streaming infrastructures.
+# A Joomla Extension revamp for Minitheatre content hosting.
+But due to aggressive changes to modern media streaming infrastructures, development was halted.